Cymophobia is an abnormal fear of waves, sea swells and other wave-like motions.

 The fear of waves can be treated.
 It may require hypnosis, psychotherapy or even acupuncture.
 Cymophobia forces patients to live far away from the oceans, rivers and lakes.
 The symptoms of cymophobia are vertigo, dizziness, headaches, feelings of nausea.

-The exaggerated or irrational fear of waves can't be confused with a natural disquietude, distress, apprehension or alarm triggered in the surfer's mind, in a big wave surfing session.
+An exaggerated or irrational fear of waves can't be confused with a natural disquietude, distress, apprehension or alarm triggered in the surfer's mind, in a big wave surfing session.

 Fear is a good thing.
 Panic is dangerous.
 Discover the best ways of fighting the most common surf fears.